klgraham/descent/README.md

 # Descent

 As projects grow in complexity, their dependencies often do as well.
 When release time comes, it may help to know how your various libraries depend on one another.
-Descent combines Clojure, Datomic, and Rhizome to track project dependencies over time.
+Descent combines Clojure, Datomic (maybe), and Rhizome to track project dependencies over time.

 Have yet to implement the Datomic storage.
 Will do that soon.
 For right now, the functionality is as follows: